-- The server-side flow supports web applications that can securely store persistent information.
+- The server-side web apps flow supports web applications that can securely store persistent information.

-- The installed application flow supports applications installed on a device, such as a phone or computer.
+- The mobile and desktop apps flow supports applications installed on a device, such as a phone or computer.

-- The device flow supports devices with limited input capabilities, such as game consoles and video cameras.
-The YouTube Analytics API does not currently support the OAuth 2.0 flow for devices.
+- The TVs and limited-input devices flow supports devices with limited input capabilities, such as game consoles and video cameras.